gamma-opt/website_research_team/content/publication/andrade-2022/index.md

 ---
-title: 'The *p*-Lagrangian relaxation for separable nonconvex MIQCQP problems'
+title: The p-Lagrangian relaxation for separable nonconvex MIQCQP problems
 # If group member, use folder name in /content/authors
 authors:
   - Tiago Andrade